 - Diarrhea for more than a few days

 - Lethargy or loss of appetite

 - Dehydration (dry nose and gums, sunken eyes)

-Your veterinarian will generally recommend a combination of treatments, including antibiotics, antidiarrheals, and probiotics, to assist your pup on their road to recovery.
+Your veterinarian will recommend a combination of treatments, including antibiotics, antidiarrheals, and probiotics, to assist your pup on their recovery journey.

 Prevention of Diarrhea in Dogs